45 bridges, 45km, 1,000 years of history

 As far as we know, Bristol is the very first city anywhere in the world to have published its ‘bridge problem solution’, closely followed by New York a year later.
 The route has been updated to take account of new bridges which have been constructed since Thilo originally solved the problem six years ago.

-The ‘Bristol Bridge Walk’ is a fascinating, and sometimes spectacular, route that will take you into many of Bristol’s hidden nooks and crannies.
+The walk is a circular one, 45km (28 miles) in length.
+It is a fascinating, and sometimes spectacular, route that will take you from the nooks and crannies of the inner city to the open vistas of the Severn Estuary and back again.
 Each bridge is an interesting feat of engineering with its own place in the history of the city.
-Unlike Thilo, you don’t have to do it all in one day. and you could maybe do it by bicycle if you are prepared to carry it up and down steps.
+You don’t have to do the whole walk in one day, of course, and you could maybe do it by bicycle if you are prepared to carry it up and down steps.

 More information and current news about the walk can be found at the Facebook Group Page, The Bristol Bridges Walk Challenge.
 If you join the group you can post your own photos and comments/observations about the walk.

 There are three free downloads available to help you do the walk.
 Follow the links below.

 - Map of the route.
 This is best used from a smartphone or tablet, rather than printed out, so that you can zoom in on detail.
 Bridges Walk Map (PDF)

 - Detailed walk instructions, with some of the major points of interest pointed out: Bristol Bridges Instructions

 - A gpx file you can load into your satnav: Bristol Bridges Walk.

 And when you have completed the whole walk you can get a specially designed badge to commemorate your achievement and which will intrigue and impress your friends!
 Get The Badge